BetterDiscord/docs/docs/themes/concepts/preprocessing.md

 ### Code

-With the set-up out of the way, we're actually almost done.
+With the setup out of the way, we're actually almost done.
 Let's just make our CSS files.

 ::: code-group